 Pursuant to Section 30.06 Penal Code (trespass by holder of a license to carry a concealed handgun) and Section 30.07 Penal Code (handgun licensing law), a person licensed under Subchapter H, Chapter 411, Government Code (handgun licensing law), may not enter this property with a concealed handgun or with a handgun that is carried openly.

 For the safety of park guests, the Zoo discourages large coolers and ice chests.
 Outside food and beverage are permitted, with the exception of straws, lids, glass containers and alcohol.
 If you choose to have a picnic lunch inside the Zoo, you may take your cooler back to your car and re-enter the Zoo as long as you have your hand stamped before exiting.

-In accordance with the City of Fort Worth’s amendment to Ordinance 29.5, a smoking ban has been extended to all parks and other outdoor recreational areas, the Fort Worth Zoo will be smoke-free environment effective August 13, 2018.
+In accordance with the City of Fort Worth’s amendment to Ordinance 29.5, a smoking ban has been extended to all parks and other outdoor recreational areas, and as such, the Fort Worth Zoo is a smoke-free environment.
 The smoking ban applies to all areas in and around the park, sidewalks, benches, parking lots, plazas and previously designated smoking areas and includes e-cigarettes.

 Photography & Videography

 Visitor agrees not to commercially use any photography or reproduction in any form taken during any visits to the Fort Worth Zoo, and visitor grants permission to the Fort Worth Zoo and its agent to utilize Visitor’s image, likeness and/or sound recordings for the purpose whatsoever in perpetuity.
 For detailed information regarding the Zoo’s photography policy, please click here.